 Today, with the exception of one remaining Whiting Brothers Station in Moriarty, New Mexico, and a few buildings that have been utilized for other businesses purposes, all that’s left of the Whiting empire are its fading yellow and orange signs and crumbling buildings.
 Soon, these too will most likely disappear, ending another chapter of Route 66 history.

 Listed below are the remains of Whiting Brothers Stations and Motels and what is known about them today.
-If you have information on other station or motels or know what has become of them please send us an email.
+If you have information on another station or motels or know what has become of them please send us an email.

 Bellemont – Just after World War II the Whiting Brothers established a gas station here with wood from powder boxes taken from the Navajo Army Depot to build the motel section of the establishment.
 Today, these ruins are slowly returning to the earth.
 At Bellemont, go off on the abandoned section of old Route 66, east of the freeway entrance to see the remains of the old Whiting Brothers cottage park.

 Flagstaff– There was once a Whiting Brothers Motor Hotel in Flagstaff located at 2134 E. Santa Fe.
 What has become of this building?

-Holbrook – We’ve got a vintage postcard of a Whiting Brothers Deluxe Motel in Holbrook..
-Obviously in no longer exists, but has it now become something else?
+Holbrook – We’ve got a vintage postcard of a Whiting Brothers Deluxe Motel in Holbrook.
+Obviously, it no longer exists, but has it now become something else?
 A reader on Facebook tells us it was across from the Wigwam Motel and is now a residence.

 Winslow – Once it was the first thing you would see when entering Winslow from the east.
 It was open for business in 1996, but four years later it was closed and boarded up.
 It has since been totally razed.